abcdaaaaaaaaa/RadioactiveDataScience/README.md

-# RadioactiveDataScience v5.0.0
+# RadioactiveSpaceData v5.0.0

+## RadioactiveDataScience What can be create?
+"The first and only Arduino library where Geiger Counter combine with Data Science"

-## Multidimensional Radioactive Decay Estimations
+## 1) Multidimensional Radioactive Decay Estimations
 ![3D_preview](https://github.com/user-attachments/assets/586d16b4-6088-4917-b9ea-e49ebb4a5876)
 ##
 ![2D_preview](https://github.com/user-attachments/assets/1ddea30f-7e8e-4b35-a259-23b3520053ac)

 This repository presents a multivariable exponential regression model to estimate **Average CPM** (counts per minute) based on **Time**, **Radiation dose rate (Usv/hr)**, **Standard Deviation of CPM (sdCPM)**, and **Total CPM Count**.

-## 1) Model Equation
+## 2) Creating a Unique Model Equation

 The predicted average CPM is defined by the following equation: